yegodz/browser-request/README.md

-# Browser Request: The easiest HTTP library you'll ever see
+# Browser Request: A fork from browser-request

+## (prelim version) Documentation to be added

 Browser Request is a port of Mikeal Rogers's ubiquitous and excellent [request][req] package to the browser.